Jacksonckc/Fantasy-Spa/README.md

 # Overview

 {Provide a description of your software}

-{Describe your purpose for creating this software.}
+This application will help students to choose what class modules they can pick {Describe your purpose for creating this software.}

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}